 In my opinion, this interview question does not make much sense.
-But that’s the case with many interview questions.
+But that’s the case with many interview questions about diversity.
 You should still prepare for it, having something to say, ideally praising diversity–because that’s what they expect from you, especially in a big corporation.
 Let’s have a look at 7 sample answers to the question.
 I include both conventional and creative answers in my list.

 Do not forget to read my notes below the answers as well.
 There I point out a couple of things you should keep on your mind when talking about diversity in an interview.

 7 sample answers to “What does diversity mean to you?” interview question

 - An enriching experience.
 An opportunity to benefit from a variety of viewpoints of people from a variety of backgrounds–educational, cultural, religious.
 I have experience working in a diverse team.
 And I must say that I grew both as a manager and as a human being in such an environment.
 Hope to repeat it in your company.